 Ceiling Batt Insulation

 Ceiling batt insulation is installed to optimize the walls that protect your rooms and host your ceiling fixtures, such as fans and lights.
-Ceiling batt insulation can go above regulating indoor temperatures and even air flow, they can also prevent moisture from becoming trapped in the folds or building materials of the interior walls and later turning into mould.
-Ceiling batt insulation include vapor filters that help trap moisture in the air indoors and prevent it from accumulating within the walls, causing build-up and later, mould.
+Ceiling batt insulation can go above regulating indoor temperatures and even airflow, they can also prevent moisture from becoming trapped in the folds or building materials of the interior walls and later turning into mould.
+Ceiling batt insulation includes vapour filters that help trap moisture in the air indoors and prevent it from accumulating within the walls, causing build-up and later, mould.